shiyingzheng/CS342_hw1/README.md

 * parse.c - Contains the parse() method which parses a URL into a host, path, and file
 * parse.h - Header file for parse.c
 * parsetest.c - Program for testing parse.c

+## Honor Code
+We have adhered to the Honor Code in this assignment.